 Science is central to our understanding of the world and our aim in teaching science is to reflect the importance of the subject in our everyday lives.
-We help the children to understand the world around them, while kindling and encouraging in them a real appreciation for science in all its diverse and fascinating forms.
+We help the children to understand the world around them, while encouraging a real appreciation for science in all its diverse and fascinating forms.
 When Einstein was young, his mother is rumoured to have asked him every day, not, “What have you done today?” but, “What questions have you asked?”
 This is an approach the world of science depends upon.

 This work is the latest stage in the long-term plan to transform the Prep facilities.